maciejhirsz/logos/book/src/migrating.md

   `regex` crate with the following assumptions:
   - Every pattern behaves as if it has a start of input anchor (`^`) prepended to it.
-  - Unicode word boundaries, some lookaround, and other advanced features not supported by the DFA regex engine will cause a compile time error because they cannot be matched by the state machine that logos generates.
+  - Unicode word boundaries, some lookaround, and other advanced features not supported by the DFA regex engine will cause a compile-time error because they cannot be matched by the state machine that logos generates.
 - The error token semantics are now precisely defined.
 See [Error semantics](./common-regex.md#error-semantics).